lucapette/lucapette.github.com/_drafts/all-i-have-done-wrong-running-a-product-team.markdown

 layout: articles
 ---

-Two years ago I had the opportunity to shift my career toward product management.
+Two years ago I had an opportunity to shift my career towards product management.
 It took me a while to accept the job, it was no easy decision.
-I needed to be ready for leading people doing a job I never did before, I needed to take product decisions.
-While I felt ready on the leadership part, I was afraid of not being able to get up to speed fast enough with the product part.
+I needed to be ready for leading people who were doing a job I had never done before, I needed to take product decisions.
+While I felt ready on the leadership part, I was afraid of not being able to get up to speed with the product part fast enough.

 Two years passed and I learned a lot.
-On the way, I made a few crucial mistakes and I want to focus my attention toward those four or five things I consider crucial.
-I consider those to be just _common sense_.
-Often, I find myself summarising this experience with a joke:
+Along the way, I made a few mistakes and I want to focus my attention on those four or five things I consider crucial.
+Now these learning seem just _common sense_ to me.
+I often find myself summarising this experience in a joke:

 > Common sense is not so common

-This is the reason why I feel compelled to share mistakes I consider basic product management now.
-Furthermore, writing helps me clearing my own thoughts about things.
-It is a discovery process and the best part is that someone else may even find it useful.
+This is the reason why I feel compelled to sharing the learnings I consider basic product management now.
 I will present my list in no particular order.
-All I learned in the past two years revealed to be important to me.

 ## Data is nothing.
-Information is key
+Information is the key

-Recently, we introduced [blazer](https://github.com/ankane/blazer) at work.
-I wanted to add this little to our portfolio of internal applications for a long time.
-The reaction from other departments' folk was great.
+We have introduced [blazer](https://github.com/ankane/blazer) at work recently.
+I've wanted to add this little tool to our portfolio of internal applications for a long time.
+The reaction coming from other departments' folks was great.
 Everyone was happy about the tool and it was a stimulating process for me.
-I started asking myself what it is the real difference between a product development team providing data for the rest of the company and everyone being able to ask questions on their own.
+I started asking myself what the real difference between these two processes is:

+- A product development team providing data for the rest of the company, and
+- Everyone being able to ask questions on their own

 My assumption was that people were happy about shortening the feedback loop.
 It's like writing tests instead of deploying code, right?
 It takes less time to figure out you broke something if there are tests around.

 I was wrong.
 My technical background made me focus on the wrong aspect of this problem.
 Everyone wants answers faster, no discussion there.
-The shorter lead time could not explain the enthusiasm so I started interviewing the people I worked with in other departments.
+However, people's enthusiasm was not driven by the shorter lead time, they were happy because they could finally participate in the process of transforming data points into useful information.
 One day I came to realise data is nothing.
-No one really cares about the conversation rate comparison of two countries.
+Blazer was useful because it could help with information, not because it increased data availability for the rest of the company.
+No one really cares about the conversion rate comparison in two different countries.
 Everyone wants to know the *why* of the differences and similarities.
 The information that explains the data is the key.
 People can do a better job when they can extract knowledge out of data.
-Knowing why a company performs better in a market is key information.
-Finding the answer will improve your marketing strategy and this kind of initiative can change the story of a company dramatically.
+Knowing _why_ a company performs better in a market is the key information.
+Finding the answer will improve your marketing strategy, and it could change the story of your company drastically.

 Working with product managers and senior management meant being in conversations where all you would hear is data.
 It took me a while to realise I was confusing data for information.
-I had no process in place to make that transformation happening.
-I needed to figure out we needed a systematic approach to the transformation process.
-At the end of the day, it's a simple
+I had no process in place to make that transformation happen.
+What we needed was a systematic approach to this process.
+To cut a long story short,
-process:

-> When presented data, ask yourself: why is that?
+> When presented with data, ask yourself: why that data?

 Ask questions all the time.
-You hear data points and you automatically ask yourself why is that.
+You hear data points and you automatically ask yourself why.
 What is the explanation behind it?
-You need to transform all the data points you hear into information.
-I believe this should be the process backing up your roadmap.
-It's a three steps process:
+You need to transform all the data points you hear into useful information.
+I believe this process should back up your roadmap.
+It's a three steps' process:

-1. Look at data
+1. Look at the data
 2. Ask yourself why
 3. Extract information

-And I think it should be a big chuck of the product discovery phase.
+And I think it should be a big chunk of the product discovery phase.
 Most of the time the answer to the question "what's next?" is already there, well hidden in your data points.
 You don't know the answer because you're not systematically asking yourself why.

-Now, I'm thinking a lot about how to craft a small process around these steps we have just discussed.
-Probably, that is a good topic for another article.
-I did not have to chance to design a process and test it.

 ## Say no to CEO features

-I define "CEO features" as features we builds because someone says so or just because it sounded cool building them.
-According to this definition, those features do not always come from the CEO.
-The key mistake is fast tracking features without the necessary scrutiny (you need a "definition of ready", something I should have done better too).
-It was very tricky for me to figure how to handle those specifically coming from the CEO.
-Here is the problem:
+I define "CEO features" as features we build because someone says so or just because it sounds cool to build them.
+According to my definition, those features do not always come from the CEO.
+The key mistake is fast tracking features without the necessary scrutiny.
+It was very tricky for me to figure out how to handle those features specifically coming from the CEO.
+Here is the
+problem:

-- My CEO sets up the vision of the company
+- My CEO set up the vision of the company
 - My job was execute that vision translating it into a product vision
 - My team and I translated that vision into a product roadmap
-- We build things from the roadmap
+- We built things from our roadmap

 The problem lies in the tiny border between vision and roadmap.
 I think they need to overlap, they must compliment each other.
 And that's exactly why this has been so tricky for me.
 I struggled a lot with the concept as I could correlate with my CEO saying "we should do this because it's the right thing".
-It happened to me often while leading developers to struggle between giving people enough room for decision and needing to do what I believed was the right thing.
-So how do I say no to a "CEO feature" and keeping the overlap between his vision and the product vision?
+It happened to me often while leading developers: to struggle between giving people enough room for decision and needing to do what I believed was the right thing.
+So how do I say no to a "CEO feature" and keep the overlap between his vision and the product vision?

-This was hard for me but, still, it had a very simple solution.
+This was hard.
+But still it had a very simple solution.
 There isn't the word feature in the sentence "translating the vision into a product roadmap".
 It's about the vision and its implementation as a roadmap and a roadmap is not a set of features.
 A crucial mistake I believe only a newcomer like me could make.
 The roadmap is a visualisation of your strategy, a high level concept.
 Nothing about the CEO vision and the product roadmap is about the features you build and it took me a while to truly understand it.

 Once again, it is just common sense. _Of course_ you should not let your "CEO features" be fast tracked. _Of course_ it makes no sense to fast track any